stat4701/2014/_posts/2014-04-26-stephens-project-review.md

 - Long knitr doc is not easily navigable
 - Repetitive code for ggplot graphing
 - Customization of ggthemes
-- adding fill/stroke colors to theme
+- Adding fill/stroke colors to theme
 - Color-coding of R code in rmd
 </section>
 	<section>